The Magic of Appreciation: Designing Experiences that Truly Value People

 In your designs: Celebrate user milestones, highlight their contributions, and provide feedback that reinforces their value.

-A simple thank-you message, a personalized greeting, or even an acknowledgment of user wait times can make all the difference.
-Just as a bee is drawn to nectar, users are drawn to products that nurture their fundamental need to feel valued.
+A simple “thank you” message, a tailored greeting, or even recognition of user wait times can go a long way.
+Just like a bee is attracted to nectar, users are attracted to products that tend to their inherent need to be valued.

 Generic interactions won’t cut it.
 Customization is no longer optional, it’s essential.
 Whether you’re writing error messages or designing onboarding flows, speak to the individual, not the crowd.